sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 This section describes the general files and structure needed for Sphinx-Gallery to build your examples.

-Let's say your Python project looks like this:
+Let's say your Python project has the following structure:

 .. code-block:: none